-Fine gold, 2, 3, or 4 Lots, or as much as you like.
+Fine gold, 2,3,4, Lots, or as much as you like.
 It must first be poured three times through antimony, each time driving the antimony off on a cupel, as goldsmiths and refiners know how to do.
 Of that Basil of the Benedictine Order says as follows: The Grey Wolf must eat the Lion, which must be devoured by it three times, after first purifying itself and cleansing its eyes with the Wolf's blood, so that they shine brightly.
 The Wolf is the antimony; the Lion, however, the pure gold.
 When now the gold has thus been purified, have it beaten thin like paper.
-Make of it round, rolledup rolls that can be put into a separator.
-Pour on it Aqua Regis (King's water) that has previously been conjoined with the sublimated ammonia during distillation and rectification.
+Make of it round, rolled-up rolls that can be put into a separator.
+Pour on it Aquam Regis (King's water) that has previously been conjoined with the sublimated ammonia during distillation and rectification.
 This water must stand two fingers' high above the gold.
 Now close the mouth of the retort, so that the spirits do not vanish.
-Set the glass in warm ashes and dissolve it in mild heat till the gold has all turned into a golden oil.
-Set this oil in the Balneum and gently distill the moisture off it.
+Set the glass in warm ashes and dissolve it in the Balneum and gently distill the moisture off it.
 Then refine it strongly in the sand till the corrosive or sharpness has altogether gone over the head.
 The gold will be left at the bottom of the vessel like a brown powder or dust.

-This powder must afterwards be reverberated, closed, in a steady fire, day and night for 13 weeks.
-The heat must be such that the gold neither flows nor melts.
+This powder must afterwards be reverberated, closed, in a steady fire, day and night for 13 weeks. the heat must be such that the gold neither flows nor melts.
 In the heat the gold will stew in its own juice, so that it will thereafter in the second dissolution drop its earth and metallic slime.
 After that, take one-third of the subtle gold calx and pour its own water over it.
-It is a crystalline, transparent, mineral water, quite pure and delicate, which Paracelsus calls the Green Lion and Basil, Aqua Solventum (Dissolving water).
+It is a crystalline, transparent, mineral water, quite pure and delicate, which Paracelsus calls the Green Lion and Basil, Aquam Solventem (Dissolving water).
 Take nine parts, everything closed in a phial, let it circulate for three weeks in a vapor-fire, and the gold will turn into oil, leaving its slime and earth behind.
 Regarding this metallic earth, its virtue is to dry in surgery and also to heal, especially every fluid damage.
-This preparation is done according to the chymical and not according to the common method.
+This preparation is done according to the chymical and not to the common method.